 RTP – Return to Player

-Playing slots should be fun and it should be done responsibly, not as a way to make money.
-If you know how slots work, then you also know that the house has an edge and that the house always gets the better of you in the long run.
-Online Slots RTP, or Return To Player, is the mechanism that assures the casino of long term profit, and RTP is what we’re going to take a look at here.
+Playing slots should be fun, done responsibly and within your budget, not as a means to make money.
+If you have a fundamental understanding of how slots work, then you likely also know that the house has an edge.
+This means that in the short run, you might beat the casino, while in the long run, the casino always wins.
+RTP, or Return To Player, is the mechanism that assures the casino of long term profit and RTP is what we’re going to take a look at here.

-Slots may be all about luck, but knowledge about slot machines can still come in handy.
-There are a large number of casino games available on the market of varying quality, and while most are more or less fair, there are always going to be bad apples.
+Slots may be all about luck, but basic knowledge of slot machines can still come in handy.
+There are a large number of casino games available on the market of varying quality, and while most are fair, there are always going to be bad apples.
 We are going to try and help you identify those bad apples so you can stay away from all the pitfalls.

-Normally Online Slots RTP shouldn’t really be a factor when choosing what slot to play unless the RTP is extremely low.
+Normally, the RTP shouldn’t really be a factor to consider when choosing what online slot to play, unless the RTP is lower than usual.
 We would advise against playing online slots with an RTP lower than 94%.
 However, due to increased taxes and stringent regulations, many casinos have had to lower the RTP to make up for lost revenue.
 Generally speaking, well-balanced slots and quality mathematical designs are of much greater importance.
-Game developers may also advertise huge potential, mega multiple paylines and super volatility, but in reality you may be just as unlikely landing a jackpot on Mega Fortune than you are getting a max win on the slot in question.
-On the other hand, that is the nature of the beast playing high variance slots.
+Game developers may also advertise huge potential along with a ridiculous number of paylines, but in reality, you may be just as unlikely landing a jackpot on Mega Fortune than you are landing a max win on the slot in question.

-For this tutorial, let’s assume that our slot machine has an RTP of 100% (which they never do).
-This means the casino will neither win or lose on this particular machine in the long run while each player would have a personal RTP totally different from the others.
-Our slot would basically give back all the money wagered to it’s players.
+For this tutorial, let’s assume that our slot machine has an RTP of 100%.
+In practical terms, this would mean that the casino would break even on the machine.
+They would end up on zero in the long run while each player would have a personal RTP totally different from the others.
+Our slot would basically give back all the money wagered to the players.
 Will it give all YOUR money back?
 Probably not.
 That’s important to remember.
-If you’re lucky however, it could give back your money AND someone else’s too.
-As we said before, the RTP doesn’t mean much over 1 or even 10 individual sessions.
+If you’re lucky, however, it could give back your money AND someone else’s too.
+As we said before, the RTP doesn’t mean much over 1 or even 50 individual sessions.
 Your personal RTP can end up being 140% after you’re done playing for the day.
-Play enough spins and this number WILL even out and eventually reach the stated RTP.
+Play enough spins, however, and this number WILL even out and eventually reach the stated RTP.

-Most Online Casinos offer slots with an RTP between 95-97%.
-This ensures that they will make a profit, something that is of course necessary if you want to be able to run a casino.
-The RTP of any given slot should be stated in the helpfile or in the info text of the slot, but there are some exceptions to this.
-Games licensed in Curacao for example won’t always disclose the RTP.
-More on this further down.
+Most online casinos offer slots with an RTP in the 94-97% range.
+This ensures that they will make profit, something that is, of course, necessary if you want to be able to run a casino.
+The RTP of any given slot should be stated in the help file, or in the info text of the slot, although there are some exceptions to this.
+Games licensed in Curacao, for example, won’t always disclose the RTP.
+More on this further below.

-The fact is however that the competition on the market is fierce and Online Casinos that don’t offer a reasonable chance of winning will start to lose customers.
-Most, if not all, reputable online casinos are going to want to show off having the highest RTP.
-On Bigwinboard.com we assure that all casinos listed have been handpicked and tested.
+The fact is, however, that the competition is fierce and online casinos that don’t offer a reasonable chance of winning will eventually begin to lose customers.
+Most, if not all, reputable online casinos wish to boast a high RTP.
+At Bigwinboard.com we assure that all casinos listed have been handpicked and tested.
 Our casinos are considered to be the very best the industry has to offer.

-- Jackpot games usually have lower RTP since part of every bet has to go to the jackpot itself.
+- Jackpot slots usually have lower RTP since part of every bet has to go to the jackpot.

-- Keep in mind that variance itself has a greater impact on your individual sessions than a 1-2% difference in RTP.
+- Keep in mind that variance has a greater impact on your individual sessions as opposed to a 1-2% difference in RTP.

-- RTP on land based casinos tend to be much lower than on Online Casinos.
-This is because land based casinos have greater expenses.
+- RTP at land-based casinos tends to be much lower than online casinos.
+This is because land-based casinos have more expenses.